Pinterest Hidden Image

 🍫 Variations

-• With Different Nuts - Try mixing this puréed coconut into your favorite nut butters for a fun twist.
-(Note: You’re welcome to blitz the coconut and nuts at the same time, if you like!)
+• With Different Nut Butter: Try mixing this puréed coconut into your favorite nut butters (coconut almond butter would be lovely!) for a fun twist.

-• Add In Flavors - Many recipes for coconut butter call for flavorings like vanilla extract or citrus zest, sweeteners like sugar or agave, or powders like cocoa, or matcha or strawberry and raspberry powder.
-While I love the pure, unadulterated flavor of coconut, you’re welcome to experiment with these additions to find your favorite mix.
-Adding a pinch of salt is also fun!
-Note that adding liquid sweeteners will result in a less drizzlable consistency, as adding water-based ingredients to fats can cause them to seize.
+• Add In Flavors: Add flavorings like vanilla extract, citrus zest, sweeteners like sugar or agave, or powders like cocoa, maca, or matcha or strawberry and raspberry powder.
+Note that adding liquid sweeteners will result in a less drizzleable consistency, as adding water-based ingredients to fats can cause them to seize.

-• Coconut-Boosted Milkshake: Blend a spoonful of coconut butter with your favorite vegan ice cream for an instant tropical vacation in a glass.
+• Coconut-Boosted Milkshake: Blend a spoonful of coconut butter with your favorite vegan ice cream and a splash of dairy-free milk.
 Vanilla and mango are both fantastic options.

-• DIY Coconut Energy Bites: Mix coconut butter with rolled oats, agave or maple syrup, and a handful of your favorite nuts.
-Roll into bite-sized balls and refrigerate for a quick, energy-packed snack.
+• Coconut Energy Bars: Swap the almond butter in these date energy bars for coconut butter.
+Mix with medjool dates, vanilla, salt, and your favorite nuts and seeds.
+Roll into bite-sized balls or bars and refrigerate for a quick, energy-packed snack.

 💬 FAQs